 Diving Bell or Water Spiders

 The female spiders spend most of their life inside a bell.
 They take their prey to the bell to digest it.
-They also molt, mate and lay their eggs inside the bell.
+They also molt, mate, and lay their eggs inside the bell.
 Males build a diving bell, too, but they don't spend as much time inside it.
-In addition, their bell is smaller than the female's.
+In addition, their construction is smaller than the female's.

 A Water Spider Builds His Bell